genesiscommunitysuccess/docs/docs/04_web/04_integrations/03_React/03_sharing-data.md

     - integrations
     - react
 ---
-This section of the documentation delves into how to pass data from a React application to web components.
+This section of the documentation looks at how to pass data from a React application to web components.
 Understanding the details of sharing data is essential for ensuring seamless integration and interactivity.
 We will focus on two main categories: passing primitive values and passing non-primitive values.

-## Passing Primitive Values
+## Passing primitive values

-Primitive values such as strings, numbers, and boolean values (`true`/`false`) can be passed directly as props from React to web components, similar to how data is passed to React components.
+Primitive values include strings, numbers, and boolean values (`true`/`false`).

+These can be passed directly as props from React to web components, which is similar to the way that data is passed between React components.

-For instance, if you want to pass a string or a number to a web component, you can bind it in your JSX like so:
+For instance, if you want to pass a string or a number to a web component, you can bind it in your JSX like this:

 ```jsx
 <your-web-component stringProp="Hello" numberProp={123} />